sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 Next, we will continue to format our data such that it can be used by phyloseq.

 First, we will create a phyloseq object called "taxmat", containing our taxa data.
-We will turn it into a matrix such that it can be used by phyloseq.
+We will turn it into a matrix so it can be used by phyloseq.

 ```{r}
 taxmat <- as.matrix(taxa)
 ```

-Next, we will make the final formatting changes to our transposed seqtab.nochim table it can be used by phyloseq.
+Next, we will make the final formatting changes to our transposed seqtab.nochim table so it can be used by phyloseq.
 We will call this object otumat, and it will contain our ASV abundance data.
 Using the existing object "flipped_seqtab.nochim", we will delete the first column listing nucleotide sequences.

 ```{r}
 otumat <- flipped_seqtab.nochim[,-1]